-Whether you choose to install LEDs on your bike is completely up to you.
-And ultimately it comes down to what you feel most comfortable with!
+Whether you choose to install LED auxiliary lights on your bike is completely up to you.
+And ultimately, it comes down to what you feel most comfortable with!

 Personally, I don’t use them because they’re something else that can break when I drop my bike on the trails!
 And in everyday life, I simply don’t have any use for them.

-But there’s some good evidence out there to suggest that LEDs in combination with strategically placed reflectors, a light coloured helmet, and a hi-viz jacket with reflective patches is more likely to get you seen.
+But there’s some good evidence out there to suggest that LEDs in combination with strategically placed reflectors, a light-coloured helmet, and a hi-viz jacket with reflective patches are more likely to get you seen.

 Flashing ones would be even better!